-for the investor to privatize urban land and convert the leasehold on urban land into property without a fee) contributed to thriving commercialization, commodification and privatization mechanisms in urban economy (Questionnaire X).
-Inadequate and unstable regulatory framework and its selective and solely administrative application make these mechanisms far from strategic spatial and urban development instruments and contribute to unregulated, proto-capitalist market with limited legal and regulatory independence and reliance for the protection of public interest (Questionnaire X)
+of the investor to privatize urban land and convert the leasehold on urban land into property without a fee) contributed to thriving commercialization, commodification and privatization mechanisms in the urban economy (Questionnaire X).
+The inadequate and unstable regulatory framework and its selective and solely administrative application make these mechanisms far from strategic spatial and urban development instruments and contribute to an unregulated, proto-capitalist market with limited legal and regulatory independence and reliance for the protection of the public interest (Questionnaire X)

 Moreover, the planned urban functions and aesthetization of the Sava waterfront proposed by the BWP reflect major conflicts rooted in post-socialist and transitional spatial patterns.
-Socio-spatial fragmentation of urban land, the segregation of the rich and poor, and de-industrialization of urban economy may further result from luxury residential and over-sized commercial areas planned for the area.
-Reliance on automobile transport and commercial functions for mass use 15 in the central urban area testify territorialization approach in urban economy (?), but without elaborated strategies for long-term turnovers and urban development in public interest.
-Promoted as the local driver of economic growth media, the roll-out of the BWP actually does not touch upon the current situation at the wider city scale.
+Socio-spatial fragmentation of urban land, the segregation of the rich and poor, and de-industrialization of the urban economy may further result from luxury residential and over-sized commercial areas planned for the area.
+Reliance on automobile transport and commercial functions for mass use 15 in the central urban area testify to the territorialization approach in the urban economy (?), but without elaborated strategies for long-term turnovers and urban development in the public interest.
+Promoted as the local driver of economic growth in the media, the roll-out of the BWP actually does not touch upon the current situation at the wider city scale.

-The issues of traffic bottle neck, poor population and marginalized people living and gathering in the area, illegal building, informal economy and petty crimes are not fought against, but only moved to other areas in the city.
-Namely, the violent measures of terrain clearance and unjust circumstances of citizen relocation even worsened the situation (?).
-And what should have been the project of urban regeneration, in reality was a threat of disintegration of urban and architectural heritage and tradition.
-Offering the most important historical heritage in the neighbourhood (e.g. Hotel Bristol, Belgrade Railway station headquarters, Belgrade Cooperative, Post office, Paper Mill) as the contribution in kind for BWP represent high disregard of the decision-making bodies (the Government) for what should be cultural heritage of national importance (?).
+The issues of traffic bottle neck, the poor population and marginalized people living and gathering in the area, illegal building, the informal economy and petty crimes are not fought against, but only moved to other areas in the city.
+Namely, the violent measures of terrain clearance and unjust circumstances of citizen relocation have even worsened the situation (?).
+And what should have been a project of urban regeneration, in reality has created the threat of disintegration of the urban and architectural heritage and tradition.
+Offering the most important historical heritage in the neighbourhood (e.g. Hotel Bristol, Belgrade Railway station headquarters, Belgrade Cooperative, Post office, Paper Mill) as contributions in kind for BWP represent a high disregard by the decision-making bodies (the Government) for what should be cultural heritage of national importance (?).

-All measures, incentives, instruments and mechanisms put in place to enable smooth path for the BWP epitomize the lack of political dialogue and consensus on what is public interest and what are the modalities to achieve it VujosevicEtAl.2010b.
-As an expert explained, people in Serbia and Belgrade do not trust community actions and bottom-up engagement, because, as an impulse inherited from socialism, they expect from the authorities to organize them (Interview X).
-Jumping from socialism into neoliberalism and wild capitalism, which highly value the conflict of interests and competitions, the citizens are introduced into democratic procedures with nominal equity but with no measures
+All measures, incentives, instruments and mechanisms put in place to enable a smooth path for the BWP epitomize the lack of political dialogue and consensus on what the public interest is and what the modalities to achieve it are VujosevicEtAl.2010b.
+As an expert explained, people in Serbia and Belgrade do not trust community actions and bottom-up engagement, because, as an impulse inherited from socialism, they expect the authorities to organize them (Interview X).
+Jumping from socialism into neoliberalism and wild capitalism, which highly value the conflict of interests and competition, the citizens are introduced into democratic procedures with nominal equity but with no measures

 15”the biggest shopping mall in the Balkans” (?)